tdmorello/napari-tiler/README.md

 and review the napari docs for plugin developers: https://napari.org/plugins/stable/index.html
 -->
 ## Installation

+### Option 1 (recommended):

+You can install `napari-tiler` from the napari plugin manager.
+Go to "Plugins" --> "Install/Uninstall Package(s)", then search for `napari-tiler`.
+Click the "Install" button.

+### Option 2:

-You can install `napari-tiler` via [pip]:
+You can also install `napari-tiler` via [pip]:

     pip install napari-tiler

-To install latest development version :
+To install latest development version:

     pip install git+https://github.com/tdmorello/napari-tiler.git

+## Quick Start

+1. Open a file in napari.
+The file may have any number of dimensions (e.g. z-stack, time series, ...)
+2. Start the plugin ("Plugins" --> "napari-tiler: make_tiles" )
+3. Select the input layer from the dropdown box
+4. Select parameters for tiling
+5. Click "Run"

 ## Contributing